 By Proposition~\ref{prop:S3upperbound} we can reach $(S^3,\xist)$ by performing at most $2$ more contact $(\pm1)$-surgeries.
-Since we can reverse a contact $(\pm1)$-surgery, we have constructed a Legendrian link in $(S^3,\xist)$ with at most $(\su_\Z(M)+2)$-components that admits a contact $(\pm1)$-surgery to $(M,\xi)$.
+Since we can reverse a contact $(\pm1)$-surgery, we have constructed a Legendrian link in $(S^3,\xist)$ with at most $(\su_\Z(M)+2)$ components that admits a contact $(\pm1)$-surgery to $(M,\xi)$.

 The second inequality follows along the same lines.
 Here we choose a loose Legendrian representative $L$ of $K$ in $(M,\xi)$ such that contact $(+1)$-surgery yields a contact structure on $S^3$.
-By the Cancellation Lemma, we can obtain $(M,\xi)$ by $\su_\Z(M)$-many Legendrian surgeries from an overtwisted contact structure on $S^3$.
+By the Cancellation Lemma, we can obtain $(M,\xi)$ by Legendrian surgery along a $s_\Z(M)$-component link in an overtwisted contact structure on $S^3$.
 Thus Proposition~\ref{prop:S3Lagrangian} implies the claimed bound.

-The third inequality, is more complicated, since the surgeries might not be integral and then we cannot reverse contact surgeries.
-Here the idea is to start with a topological surgery diagram of $M$ with minimal number of components and deform it into contact surgery diagrams inducing any given $spin^c$ structure.
+The third inequality is more complicated since the surgeries might not be integral and then we cannot reverse contact surgeries.
+Here the idea is to start with a topological surgery diagram of $M$ with the minimal number of components and deform it into contact surgery diagrams inducing any given $spin^c$ structure.
 By taking the connected sum with the contact structures of $S^3$ we get any overtwisted contact structure with that $spin^c$ structure.

 Let $K$ in $S^3$ be a link giving a topological surgery diagram of $M$ realizing $\su(M)$ and take a Legendrian realization $L$ in $(S^3,\xist)$ of $K$.
 If necessary we stabilize the components of $L$ such that all contact surgery coefficients yielding $M$ are larger than $1$.
-We have constructed a rational contact surgery diagram of some contact structure $\xi$ on $M$ along a Legendrian link with $\su(M)$-components.
+We have constructed a rational contact surgery diagram of some contact structure $\xi$ on $M$ along a Legendrian link with $\su(M)$ components.

 We fix a $spin$ structure $\mathfrak s$ on $M$.
-Now Theorem~\ref{thm:rationalHalfEuler} implies that for any given first homology class $c\in H_1(M)$ there exist a contact structure $\xi_c$ on $M$ which is obtained by rational surgery along a stabilization of $L$ such that $\Gamma(\xi_c,\mathfrak s)=c$ and in particular we get any possible $spin^c$ structure on $M$ by a rational surgery along $L$.
+Now Theorem~\ref{thm:rationalHalfEuler} implies that for any given first homology class $c\in H_1(M)$ there exists a contact structure $\xi_c$ on $M$ which is obtained by rational surgery along a stabilization of $L$ such that $\Gamma(\xi_c,\mathfrak s)=c$ and in particular we get any possible $spin^c$ structure on $M$ by a rational surgery along $L$.
 By taking connected sums with $(S^3,\xi_n)$ we get surgery diagrams of all overtwisted contact structures on $M$ by adding at most $2$ more Legendrian knots to the surgery link.